beatriceallamand/Econ-281/Research_Ideas_Week_3.md

 The next steps for this project would be to explore data that can microfound the main mechanism, to see the factibility of bulding this model.

+## Juan's thoughts.

+I think this is really cool and I would be curious to know what standard models predict.
+In moral hazard models, the hedge against bad behavior is to take property of the collateral, but if the collateral is of uncertain quality, then maybe you get more credit rationing?
+This is cool, Regina had a similar idea.

 ## Idea 2: Finance Bros Bleed in Busts, Boomers in Booms?

 As I made evident on Thursday, I was actually enthusiastic about Kekre and Lenel (2021).
 I like how straightforward the argument is.
 Given an initial distribution of wealth and savings allocation, imagine 50%-50% of retirees (with risk aversion of 1) vs finance bros (with risk aversion of 0) are holding risky assets.
 Then the risk premium is proportional to the risk aversion of the average risk holder, i.e. 0.5.
 Now an expansionary monetary policy comes, increasing inflation, reducing the wealth of the retirees relative to the finance bros.
 Because of that, the representative risk holder is 90% finance bro, 10% retiree, so it has a risk aversion of 0.1.
 The risk premium must decrease proportionally.